![]() |

 XI.
 Problem Solving (343-380)

-One needs to be aware of oneself.
-As you describe yourself you can categorize your statements into three, viz.
-External Me ('I am tall'); Social Me ('I have many friends') and Inner Me ('I like dancing.')
+Self Awareness is a key life skill.
+To find out who you are trying to describe yourself.
+As you describe yourself you can put your statements into three categories, viz.
+External Me ('I am tall.'); Social Me ('I have many friends.') and Inner Me. ('I like dancing.')
 (II, 56)

 Creative thinking implies that there is more than one way to approach a situation.
 (IV, 135) Nothing can be 100 per cent perfect.
 (130) We are all different and need to be accepted for who we are.